Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 2020 97-98p

 Tasted twice - last time in April 2023.
 Consistent notes.
-65% Cabernet Sauvignon, 27% Merlot, 5% Petit Verdot and 3% Cabernet Franc.
+65% Cabernet Sauvignon, 27% Merlot, 5% Petit Verdot, and 3% Cabernet Franc.
 13.5% alcohol.
-Intensely aromatic nose of classy blackcurrants, tobacco, and black winter truffle, very refined and lush on the palate, with spectacular midpalate, structure, and length.
+Intensely aromatic nose of classy blackcurrants, tobacco, and black winter truffle, with a very refined and lush palate, featuring a spectacular mid-palate, structure, and length.
 Riveting complexity.
 It's a stunning addition to an excellent 2018 and 2019.
-Maybe the 2020 vintage here will end as the best one of the trilogy!
-It's worth noticing that the amazing quality of this wine is reflected in the second wine L'Esprit de Chevalier 2020, which is the best vintage of this wine ever!
+Perhaps the 2020 vintage here will conclude as the best of the trilogy!
+It's worth noting that the exceptional quality of this wine is reflected in the second wine, L'Esprit de Chevalier 2020, which is the best vintage of this wine to date.

 Domaine de Chevalier 2019 96-98p

 Tasted twice - last time in February 2022.
 Consistent notes.
 65% Cabernet Sauvignon + 30% Merlot + 5% Petit Verdot.
 Alcohol is only 13%.
 A sophisticated, intense nose of blackberries and blueberries, a classy one.
 Full-bodied with style on the palate with excellent structure, complexity, and length.
-Petit Verdot supports some graphite, a scent of red meat on the palate from Cabernet Sauvignon, lush black fruit from Merlot, and a strong backbone.
-The fruit cooperates perfectly with sweet-and-grained tannin.
-Great sophisticated touch and excellent length with a strong finish.
-Possibly the best vintage for red wine at Domaine de Chevalier yet?
+Petit Verdot adds some graphite and a strong backbone, with a scent of red meat on the palate from Cabernet Sauvignon and lush black fruit from Merlot.
+The fruit cooperates perfectly with sweet and grainy tannin.
+It has a great, sophisticated touch and excellent length with a strong finish.
+Is it the best vintage for red wine at Domaine de Chevalier yet?

 Domaine de Chevalier 2018 97p

 Tasted three times - last time in December 2020.
 Consistent notes.
-When I visited this property on the last day of the 2018 harvest in October, Olivier Bernard told me - "Izak, this is the best vintage of my life!".
-The barrel sample of 2018 confirmed his words - it's the best red Domaine de Chevalier under his reign I've ever tasted.
-Many freshness, sweetness-filled ripe blackcurrants, silky tannin, and Cabernet Sauvignon shined through with grilled bacon flavor, graphite, and tobacco leaves.
+When I visited this property on the last day of the 2018 harvest in October, Olivier Bernard told me, "Izak, this is the best vintage of my life!"
+The barrel sample from 2018 confirmed his words - it's the best red Domaine de Chevalier I've ever tasted under his reign.
+Rich in freshness and sweetness, ripe blackcurrants, silky tannins, and Cabernet Sauvignon shone through, complemented by grilled bacon flavors, graphite, and tobacco leaves.
 Very precise and focused.
-There's a lot of refinement and sophisticated touch here.
+There's a lot of refinement and a sophisticated touch here.
 Long finish.
-Same impression in September 2019 when retasted.
+The same impression was noted in September 2019 when it was retasted.
 Nothing changed when tasted in December 2020, this time from the bottle.
 Beautiful effort!

 Domaine de Chevalier 2017 (barrel sample) 94-95p

-Tasted three times - last time in October 2018.
+I tasted it three times, the last time in October 2018.
 Consistent notes.
-It showed a lot of elegance, finesse, minerality, and fine acidity.
-Great effort for the vintage.
+It displays elegance, finesse, minerality, and fine acidity.
+It is a great effort for the vintage.

 Domaine de Chevalier 2016 95-96p

-Tasted twice - last time in October 2018.
+I tasted it three times, the last time in September 2024.
 Consistent notes.
-This wine excelled in 2015 regarding complexity, length, intensity, and power, and it was distinguished and silky.
-Looks like a twin brother of 2010 to me.
+This wine excelled in 2015 in terms of complexity, length, intensity, and power, and it was distinguished by its silky texture.
+To me, it looks like a twin brother of 2010.

 Domaine de Chevalier 2015 95p

-Tasted three times - last time in October 2018.
+Tasted three times, most recently in October 2018.
 Consistent notes.
 It had splendid fruit and acidity, silky fruit and tannin, great complexity, and a long finish.

 Domaine de Chevalier 2014 94p